We print your images exactly as you've uploaded them, so it’s important to make sure that they look their best before uploading.

 Please note that our Design Studio does not include any tools for adjusting image colors/brightness, nor does it allow you to rotate/crop your images, so please ensure that you make any necessary adjustments before you upload your images.

-The majority of image frames in the Design Studio are in the 4:3 aspect ratio to compliment the aspect ratio of photos taken on common modern-day cameras.
+The majority of image frames in the Design Studio are in the 4:3 aspect ratio to compliment the aspect ratio of photos taken on common modern-day cameras, but we also have image frames in a 3:2 aspect ratio.